The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 And so he is the mediator of a new covenant, so that those who are called may receive the eternal inheritance he has promised, since he died to set them free from the violations committed under the first covenant.
 For where there is a will, the death of the one who made it must be proven.
 For a will takes effect only at death, since it carries no force while the one who made it is alive.
 (Hebrews 9:15-17 NET)

-“A testament, by its very nature, requires the death of the testator.
+“A testament, by its very nature, requires the testator’s death.
 Covenant, or testament, is from the Greek diathēkē, the basic meaning of which corresponds closely to that of our present-day will.
 A will does not take effect until the one who made it dies.
-Until that time, its benefits and provisions are only promises, and necessarily future.”
+Until then, its benefits and provisions are only promises, not necessarily future.”
 (9)

 Forgiveness Demands Blood